OpenJML/openjml.github.io/tutorial/Syntax.md

 }
 ```

-Note that (aside from conditional annotations described below) if a
+Note that (aside from conditional annotations described below) a
 Java comment starting with `@` as its very first character is a JML annotation;
 anything else is silently considered a Java comment.